Robinia pseudoacacia: Description

 The roots of black locust contain nodules that allow it to fix nitrogen, as is common within the pea family.
-Trees reach a typical height of 40-100 ft with a diameter of 2-4 ft.
+Trees reach a typical height of 40-100 ft with a diameter of 0.6-1.2 m.
 It is a very upright tree with a straight trunk and narrow crown that grows scraggly with age.
 The bark is a reddish black and gray and tinged with red or orange in the grooves; it is deeply furrowed into grooves and ridges which run up and down the trunk and often cross and form diamond shapes.
 The branches are typically zig-zaggy and may have ridges and grooves or may be round.
 When young, the branches are at first coated with white silvery down; this soon disappears, and they become pale green and afterward reddish or greenish brown.

 The dark blue-green leaves are lighter on the underside, and are compound, meaning that each leaf contains many smaller leaflike structures called leaflets, which are roughly paired on either side of the stem that runs through the leaf (rachis).
 There is typically one leaflet at the tip of the leaf (odd pinnate), and the leaves are alternately arranged on the stem.
-Each leaf is 6-14 in long and contains 9–19 leaflets, each being 1-2 in long, and .65-1.9 cm wide.
+Each leaf is 6-14 in long and contains 9–19 leaflets, each being 2.5-5 cm long and 0.6-2 cm wide.
 The leaflets are rounded or slightly indented at the tip and typically rounded at the base.
 The leaves come out of the bud folded in half, yellow green, covered with silvery down which soon disappears.
 Each leaflet initially has a minute stipel, which quickly falls, and is connected to the (rachis) by a short stem or petiolule.
 The leaves are attached to the branch with slender hairy petioles which are grooved and swollen at the base.
 The stipules are linear, downy, membranous at first and occasionally develop into prickles.
 The leaves appear relatively late in spring, and turn a clear pale yellow in autumn.
 The leaflets fold together in wet weather and at night (nyctinasty), as some change of position at night is a habit of the entire leguminous family.